 Purpose-Faculty and exempt employees of the University of Tennessee

 or the Tennessee Board of Regents may choose between membership in Group I of the Tennessee Consolidated Retirement System (TCRS) and membership in the Optional Retirement Program (ORP).
 The purpose of the Optional Retirement Program is to establish a life time retirement benefit.
-The life time retirement benefit is accomplished through the use of annuity contracts.
-At least 50% of the cash accumulation in any account or accounts must be annuitized.
+Therefore, 50% of distributions from a participant's account balance must be taken in the form of a lifetime benefit.

 Employees Hired After July 1, 2014

 ORP contribution rates for new employees who begin employment on or after July 1, 2014: